darryleong95/SIFApp/README.md

 # SIFApp
-Simple UI interface used for Social Inno Fest 2018
+Simple UI interface used for Social Inno Fest 2018.
+Built with ReactJS

 React-native version: 0.55.4